Stage lighting instrument: Field angle

-The field angle of an instrument is the angle of the beam of light where it reaches 10% of the intensity of the center of the beam.
+The field angle of an instrument is the full angular width of the beam of light where it reaches 10% of the maximum luminous intensity.
+The direction of maximum intensity is often the center of the beam.
 Most manufacturers now use field angle to indicate the spread that the fixture has.
 However, older fixtures are described by the width of the lens x focal length of the instrument.
 For example, a 6x9 ellipsoidal would have a 6" lens and a focal length of 9" (creating an approximately 37° beam angle).
 This nomenclature was used because traditionally a larger lens directly equated with more light output.
 This is no longer necessarily true, so most manufacturers now identify their fixtures by beam angle and light output.
 As the field angle narrows, the instrument can either be used further from the stage to create a similarly sized beam as a closer, larger instrument, or it can be used from the same distance to create a smaller beam.